cboulanger/ltkg-tools/README.md

 Last updated: 2024/03/12

-The following links point to resources collected in the exploratory phase of the [Legal Theory Graph Project at the Max Planck Institute for Legal History and Legal Theory](https://www.lhlt.mpg.de/2514927/03-boulanger-legal-theory-graph).
+The following links point to resources collected during the exploratory phase of the [Legal Theory Graph Project at the Max Planck Institute for Legal History and Legal Theory](https://www.lhlt.mpg.de/2514927/03-boulanger-legal-theory-graph).
 This is _not_ a comprehensive list of available resources or scholarship, but a selection based on the needs of the project and personal preferences.
-The main research for this list was done between 2021-2023, and preceeds the publication of the release of ChatGPT and other large language models that have revolutionized the NLP technology landscape.
-While certain aspects of these newer developments have been integrated, the list mostly reflects the pre-LLM state of the art.
+Most of the research for this list was done in 2021-2023, prior to the release of ChatGPT and other major language models that have revolutionized the NLP technology landscape.
+While some aspects of these newer developments have been incorporated, the list mostly reflects the pre-LLM state of the art.

 The list differentiates between
 1. **Graph Technologies** in general, wich refer to standards and tools for collecting, editing, and presenting (visualizing) graph data;